 The Belgariad sort of skirts the two with protagonist Barak and his wife Merel, but ultimately seems to fall closer to side B. Their marriage was arranged, but Barak wanted it while she did not.
 In the first book, we're told on his return to the city he had his way with her although she was unwilling.
 Barak is ashamed for what he did, but his wife is portrayed as shrewish and shallow, doing all in her power to make him unhappy (like denying him access to their daughters, who he loves).
 Those who talk about the situation largely reserve their sympathy for Barak, and no one ever suggests he didn't have the perfect right to do as he did.
 She becomes pregnant as a result of his unwanted advances, and the son she bears winds up healing their marriage and making her more sympathetic to and towards the protagonists.

 Generally accepted as normal in A Song of Ice and Fire.
 Cersei complains about Robert getting drunk and demanding his "rights".
-Subverted with Tyrion, who declines to do this with his reluctant wife Sansa, instead vowing not to consummate their marriage until he can earn her love.
+Subverted with Tyrion, who declines to do this with his reluctant wife Sansa.
+It's expected of him to bed and impregnate his new wife whether she wants to or not (or, to be more specific, whether either of them wants to or not).
+Although clearly attracted to her, Tyrion outright refuses and says he won't touch her until she wants him to.
 Then there's Ramsay Bolton, though what he does is shown, and implied to be much worse, to go far beyond what even someone who fully supported this tradition would consider acceptable.
 Unlike in the TV series, which plays this straight, in the novel it's subverted for Khal Drogo and Daenerys.
 Daenerys clearly expects it on her wedding night, but Khal Drogo is surprisingly considerate and arouses her to the point that she consents.

 In Tobacco Road, Lov contemplates getting Jeeter's help to tie Pearl in bed, since she hasn't given him any children (or absolutely anything else).
 Fortunately for Pearl, nothing of the sort happens to her before she runs away.